 Amusement, recreation, and physical fitness services.

-Coin operated vending machines, amusement devices and service machines.
+Tax responsibility of persons owning and/or operating vending machines, amusement devices, and service machines.

 Sales to and by the state of Washington, counties, cities, towns, school districts, and fire districts.

 Sales to and by the United States—Doing business on federal reservations—Sales to foreign governments.